GerardoIuliano/MuSe/README.md

 # SuMo
 SuMo is a mutation testing tool for Solidity Smart Contracts.
-It features 25 Solidity-specific mutation operators, as well as 19 traditional operators.
+It features 25 Solidity-specific mutation operators, 19 traditional operators, and 6 operators to inject vulnerabilities.

 SuMo was designed to run mutation testing on Solidity projects in a NodeJS environment.
 It can run test using [Truffle](https://github.com/trufflesuite/truffle), [Hardhat](https://hardhat.org/), [Brownie](https://github.com/eth-brownie/brownie)  and [Forge](https://github.com/foundry-rs/foundry).
 If needed, SuMo can also automatically spawn [Ganache](https://github.com/trufflesuite/ganache) instances to guarantee a clean-room testing environment between mutants.